 Example

-I ran a test with 100 users, during ramp-up I saw a sudden increase in the end to end response time when the user count crossed 60 users.
+I ran a test with 100 users, during ramp-up I saw a sudden increase in the end-to-end response time when the user count crossed 60 users.

 Now, my approach should be to check whether one transaction is contributing to high response time or all the transactions creating the issue.
-I will see average response time graph (or response time over time graph).
+I will see the average response time graph (or response time over time graph).

 Now, I need to drill down more to get the root cause of the issue.
 Let’s check the throughput graph first.

-Yes, CPU utilization increased and reached 90% at 55th second.
+Yes, CPU utilization increased and reached 90% at the 55th second.
 Can we have a look at the Java Heap graph?

 Heap size is increasing, but is it increasing even when we have all users in steady-state?

-The answer is Yes; after overlaying no. of users and Java heap size graph.
+The answer is Yes; after overlaying no. of users and the Java heap size graph.
 Hence you got bottleneck “Submit Order functionality is creating new objects and occupying more and more heap space without releasing it.
 Heap size keeps on increasing due to improper GC work”.

 You can also drill down any performance issue by using some profiling tools to get the exact object name and recommend to developers to tune the application by debugging the bottleneck.